Bini88dev/pis/README.md

 # Post-Install Script for the distros...
-It will auto install few apps, preparation for ansiblepull...with time, it will be fully configured and automated with ansible.
+It will auto install few apps, preparation for ansiblepull...with time, it will be fully configured and automated.